Can yoga and meditation help bring peace to Afghans?

 "In thirty years of war, we've tried everything and nothing has worked," said Amandine Roche, who believes it is better to try to rid the mind of vengeful thoughts than to disarm a fighter at gunpoint.

-Her organization, the Amanuddin Foundation, aims to promote nonviolence by teaching techniques of calm.
+Her organisation, the Amanuddin Foundation, aims to promote nonviolence by teaching techniques of calm.

 Volunteering since February as she searches for funds, she has given classes at which she demonstrates yoga and meditation to men, women, children, police officers, soldiers and former Taliban insurgents.